 - Chain (ch)

-- It will take about 3 minutes to learn how to make the ch, and then an additional 5-7 minutes to be able to ch with some sort of consistency (10 minutes total)
+- It will take about 3 minutes to learn how to make the ch, and then an additional 5-7 minutes to be able to ch with some consistency (10 minutes total)

 - Single Crochet (sc)-includes learning to turn to work in rows

-- It will take about 15 minutes to learn to crochet the sc after you have learned the ch.
+- It will take about 15 minutes to learn the single crochet stitch (sc) after you have learned the ch.

-- This 15 minutes include your initial turn to work into the row of ch (foundation chain) and turning again to learn to work into the previous row of sc.
+- These 15 minutes include your initial turn to work into the row of chains (foundation chain) and turning again to learn to work into the previous row of sc.

 - Half-Double Crochet (hdc)

 - After learning the two above stitches, the hdc will take about 10 minutes to learn.
-It just add one tiny step onto the sc.
+It just adds one tiny step onto the sc.

 - Double Crochet (dc)

 - The dc, like the hdc, is very quick to learn and will take about 10 minutes after learning the above.
-It again, just adds one more step.
+Again, it just adds one more step.

-- Note that many experienced crocheters say that this is actually the easiest stitch to use.
+- Many experienced crocheters say this is the easiest stitch to use.

 - Treble Crochet (tc)

-- The tc, again, just adds another step to the dc above, but it is a little bit trickier to make. this one will take 15 to 20 minutes to learn.
+- The tc, again, adds just one step to the dc above, but it is a little bit trickier to make.
+This one will take 15 to 20 minutes to learn.

-So all in all, it will take you about an hour to learn the basic crochet stitches.
-Then give yourself another hour of practice to get more consistent with each stitch.
+So, in all, it will take you about an hour to learn the basic crochet stitches.
+Then, give yourself another hour of practice to get more consistent with each stitch.

 These are estimates, but I did persuade my husband to pick up some yarn and timed how long it took him to learn the basic stitches from me.
-He is a complete novice, never having touched a hook or yarn except maybe to hand it to me.
-(Yes, I have an amazing husband who would do this for me!)
+He is a complete novice, only having touched a hook or yarn maybe to hand it to me.
+(I have a fantastic husband who would do this for me!)